atecon/calendar_utils/README.md

 ## ```dates_to_iso860```
 The function ```dates_to_iso8601()``` casts the date strings of a series to the numeric ISO8601 format.
 It works for all gretl data sets namely cross-sectional, time-series and panel data sets.

 Here are examples on how to use this function.
 First, we create tiny dummy panel data set with two cross-sectional units and for each we have a time-series of length three.
 Series ```z``` is a string-values series holding some date strings.
-These date strings are casted to the ISO8601 format.
+These date strings are cast to the ISO8601 format.

 ```
 nulldata 6